 The last post, 4 Pillars of Self-care, talked about the four areas that you could consider in maintaining your self-care during caregiving.
 One of the main things to consider, both in your caregiving duties as well as your self-care rituals, is the idea of ‘small hinges swing big doors.’

 What does “small hinges swing big doors” mean?
 Well, when you are trying to lose weight, do you lose all 50 of the pounds you gained in one day?
 How about one week?
 How about one month?
 No. You don’t.
 Why?
 Well, it took a long time to gain that 50 pounds, didn’t it?

-Sometimes we fall into a trap when we have a lot of weight to lose or a large project to complete, we try to do it all at once.
+Sometimes we fall into a trap when we have a lot of weight to lose or a large project to complete; we try to do it all at once.
 We dive in head first and we try to work out two hours a day and eat nothing but broccoli.
-Most of the time we can sustain that for only a short time and then we burn out.
+Most of the time, we can sustain that for only a short period and then we burn out.